nemethviktor/GeoTagNinja/readme.md

 # Welcome to GeoTagNinja

-GeoTagNinja is an open-source geotagger for Windows.
-It's a lightweight an open-source (written from scratch) reminiscent of GeoSetter.
+GeoTagNinja is an open-source photo geotagger GUI for Windows.
 GTN uses [exifTool](https://exifTool.org/) to read and write EXIF info.
 This also sets the limitations and capabilities.
 If exifTool can read/write a file, chances are so can GTN.
 There is a "short" (15 mins) capabilities demo on [Youtube](https://youtu.be/ulP1ZG7mH-I) if you feel like watching it.
 It's from the original (Aug 2022) release but it still covers the main feaures more or less.
 It's only gotten better since...

 ## Download & Install (Windows 7+ only)